KobaltBlu/kotor.three.js/README.md

 [![Dev Dependencies][dev-dependencies]][dev-dependencies-url]
 [![Language Grade][lgtm]][lgtm-url]

+#### KotOR.three.js ####

+This fork was created for use with [https://github.com/KobaltBlu/KotOR.js](https://github.com/KobaltBlu/KotOR.js).
+It will include slight modifications to the base three.js code base, so that it can support some of the things needed for KotOR.js.

 #### JavaScript 3D library ####

 The aim of the project is to create an easy to use, lightweight, 3D library with a default WebGL renderer.
 The library also provides Canvas 2D, SVG and CSS3D renderers in the examples.